-This research was funded through the State Planning and Research (SPR) Program by the Tennessee Department of Transportation and the Federal Highway Administration under RES 2023-07: More Effective Use of Tennessee Waterways to Account for Competing Uses and Address Freight Congestion.
+This project was funded by the Freight Mobility Research Institute (FMRI), one of the twenty TIER University Transportation Centers that were selected in this nationwide competition, by the Office of the Assistant Secretary for Research and Technology (OST-R), U.S. Department of Transportation (US DOT).
+This research was also cost shared through the State Planning and Research (SPR) Program by the Tennessee Department of Transportation and the Federal Highway Administration under RES 2023-07: More Effective Use of Tennessee Waterways to Account for Competing Uses and Address Freight Congestion.